BAPCPA Report - 2018

 Tables 1A, 1B, 1D, and 1X set forth the assets and liabilities reported by debtors in total and by category of assets and liabilities, as well as the total net scheduled debt reported by the debtors on Official Bankruptcy Form 106Sum—Summary of Your Assets and Liabilities and Certain Statistical Information (B 106 Summary).
 All tables that report assets and liabilities (1A, 1B, 1D, and 1X) present data on cases filed during the reporting period by individual debtors with primarily consumer debt.
 The data for these tables are provided exclusively by the debtors and cannot be validated by the courts.
 These data typically are provided by a debtor at the time of filing or within 14 days thereafter as required by Rule 1007 of the Federal Rule of Bankruptcy Procedure (Fed.
 R. Bankr.
 P. 1007).
 They are not typically updated as the case proceeds.
 Data for reopened and transferred cases are excluded to prevent duplicate reporting.

-"Net scheduled debt" is defined as the difference between the total amount of debt and obligations of a debtor reported on the schedules and the amount of such debt reported in categories that are predominantly non-dischargeable.
+"Net scheduled debt" is defined as the total amount of debt and obligations of a debtor reported on the schedules reduced by the amount of such debt reported in categories that are predominantly non-dischargeable.
 Debt that is predominantly non-dischargeable may include, but is not limited to, domestic support obligations, taxes, student loans, and pension obligations.
 Thus, net scheduled debt approximates the amount of debt reported by the debtor at the time of filing that may be eligible for discharge (without regard to security interests) during the case and is referred to in 28 U.S.C. § 159(c)(3)(C) as the "aggregate amount of debt discharged in cases filed during the reporting period."